pz2105/cse15l-lab-reports/lab-report-5-week-10.md

 -For file `509.md`, the output with our own implementation is `[    /uri \n "title" ]`, while that for provided implementation is `[]`.
 Since no link should contain space or `\n`, the actual output should be `[]`.
 ![Image](lab5-s2-3.png)
 ![Image](lab5-s2-4.png)
--The implementation provided takes into account that if there is space or `\n` envolved inside within a potential link, it should not be considered a valid link.
+-The implementation provided takes into account that if there is space or `\n` involved inside a potential link, it should not be considered a valid link.
 However, within the our own implementation, the program simply search for next close `]`, without taking care of space or `\n`, which is incorrect.
-Thus, in order to fix it, we ought to check `\n` as well as space just like the provided implementation.
+Thus, in order to fix it, we ought to copy line 75 from provided implementation and insert it before line 73 for our own implementation.
+Of course we need to get information about code within `[]`, just like provided java file. check `\n` as well as space just like the provided implementation.